Dollar gains on safe-haven bids; shrugs off horrible U.S. jobs number

 The non-farm payrolls report followed Thursday’s data showing initial claims for U.S. unemployment benefits rose to 6.65 million in the latest week from an unrevised 3.3 million the previous week.
 The figures far exceeded the median estimate of 3.50 million in a Reuters survey of economists.

-In midday trading, the U.S. dollar index was up 0.6% at 100.78 =USD.
+In midday trading, the U.S. dollar index was up 0.6% at 100.78.
 The index is on track for a 2.5% gain on the week, having whipsawed last month from highs on a scramble for cash before slumping as the U.S. Federal Reserve flooded the market with liquidity.

 Indecision among euro zone governments about a rescue package for the region’s hobbled economies has weakened the euro in recent days, helping the dollar to its best day in two weeks against the single currency on Thursday.

-Analysts said the euro may also be faltering due to rebalancing by forex reserve managers stocking up on dollars.The Japanese yen, Swiss franc, sterling and the Australian and New Zealand dollars all lost ground as the dollar strengthened across the board.
-JPY=EBS CHF=EBS GBP=D3 AUD=D3 NZD=D3.
+Analysts said the euro may also be faltering due to rebalancing by forex reserve managers stocking up on dollars.The Japanese yen, Swiss franc, sterling and the Australian and New Zealand dollars all lost ground as the dollar strengthened across the board..

 The dollar was last up 0.4% at 108.39 yen.